UK rejects EU proposals to resolve N.Irish trade dispute | Politics

 UK rejects EU proposals to resolve N.Irish trade dispute

-Truss said the government wanted a negotiated solution, but added we "will not shy away from taking action to stabilise the situation in Northern Ireland if solutions cannot be found".
-The Times newspaper reported that Prime Minister Boris Johnson's government could legislate to ditch checks on goods and tell businesses in Northern Ireland to disregard EU rules.
+Plainly, as the Northern Ireland protocol fails to do that, we need to sort it out," he said during a visit to Sweden on Wednesday.
+The Times newspaper reported that Johnson's government could legislate to ditch checks on goods and tell businesses in Northern Ireland to disregard EU rules.

 Britain on Wednesday rejected European Union proposals to resolve a standoff over post-Brexit trade rules for Northern Ireland, saying it would not shy away from taking direct action in the latest escalation between the two sides.

-"Prices have risen, trade is being badly disrupted, and the people of Northern Ireland are subject to different laws and taxes than those over the Irish Sea, which has left them without a (governing) executive and poses a threat to peace and stability," she said in a statement.
-Truss said the government wanted a negotiated solution, but added we "will not shy away from taking action to stabilize the situation in Northern Ireland if solutions cannot be found".
+Johnson again said the most important agreement was one made in 1998 which largely ended decades of sectarian violence between Irish nationalists and unionists - one which is being undermined, London says, by the protocol.
+"That means that things have got to command cross-community support.
+Plainly, as the Northern Ireland protocol fails to do that, we need to sort it out," he said during a visit to Sweden on Wednesday.

-The Times newspaper reported that Prime Minister Boris Johnson's government could legislate to ditch checks on goods and tell businesses in Northern Ireland to disregard EU rules.
+The Times newspaper reported that Johnson's government could legislate to ditch checks on goods and tell businesses in Northern Ireland to disregard EU rules.
 The move to announce domestic legislation which would effectively disapply the protocol could come on Tuesday, a Conservative source said.

-Simon Hoare, a Conservative lawmaker who chairs parliament's Northern Ireland select committee, said "no honorable country should act unilaterally within an agreement".
-Where the House of Lords objects to the legislation, the government could try to resort to the Parliament Acts, a rarely used device that solves disagreement between the lower and upper houses, to force it through.
+Simon Hoare, a Conservative lawmaker who chairs parliament's Northern Ireland select committee, said "no honourable country should act unilaterally within an agreement".
+Were the House of Lords to object to the legislation, the government could try to resort to the Parliament Acts, a rarely used device that solves disagreement between the lower and upper houses, to force it through.

-Ireland, Germany, and the EU leaders have urged Britain not to take matters into its own hands.
-But elections in Northern Ireland last week added impetus and Britain says nothing must threaten a 1998 peace deal that largely ended decades of sectarian violence between Irish nationalists and unionists.
+Ireland, Germany and the EU leadership have urged Britain not to take matters into its own hands.
+But the outcome of regional elections in Northern Ireland last week added impetus and Britain says nothing must threaten the 1998 Good Friday peace deal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)